-- request() returns an empty request object whose signature return type and parameters-must be set. - create_request() returns with a request object that can contain all the data required to invoke the desired request.
+- \request() returns an empty request object whose signature-return type and parameters-must be set. - \create\request() returns with a request object that can contain all the data required to invoke the desired request.

-request() page 181 create_request() page 183
+request() page 428 create_request() page 431

-request()

-You can use request() to create a Request object in these steps:

-- 1 Create a request object and set the name of its operation. - 2 Set the operation's return type. - 3 Set operation parameters and supply the corresponding arguments. - 4 Set exception type codes. - 5 Set the operation's context clause, if necessary.

-Create a request object

-Call request() on the target object and specify the name of the operation to invoke:

-Set the operation's return type

-After you create a Request object, set the TypeCode of the operation's return value by calling set_return_type() on the Request object. set_return_type() takes a single argument, the TypeCode constant of the return type.
-For example, given the Request object newAcctRequest, set the return type of its newAccount() operation to Account as follows:

-'''

-newAcctRequest->set_return_type(tc_Account);

-'''

-For information about supported TypeCode constants, refer to "Type Code Constants" on page 161.

-For information about supported ${\tt TypeCodes}$, see "Using Type Codes".

-Set operation parameters

-A request object uses an \mathtt{NVList} to store the data for an operation's parameters.
-To set the parameters in the \mathtt{NVList} you need to know the operations parameters and insert the proper values in the exact order the parameters are specified in the operation's IDL.
-The request() operation creates an empty NVList into which you insert the values needed by the operation.
+request() Overview You can use request () to create a Request object in these steps: Create a request object and set the name of its operation.
+Set the operation's return type.
+Set operation parameters and supply the corresponding arguments.
+Set exception type codes.
+Set the operation's context clause, if necessary.
+Create a request object Call request() on the target object and specify the name of the operation to invoke: // Get object reference CORBA::Object_var target =; // Create Request object for operation newAccount() CORBA::Request_var newAcctRequest = target-&gt;request("newAccount"); Set the operation's return type After you create a Request object, set the TypeCode of the operation's return value by calling set_return_type() on the Request object. set_return_type() takes a single argument, the TypeCode constant of the return type.
+For example, given the Request object newAcctRequest, set the return type of its newAccount() operation to Account as follows: newAcctRequest->set_return_type(tc_Account); For information about supported TypeCode constants, refer to "Type Code Constants" on page 378.
+For information about supported TypeCodes, see Chapter 14 on page 367.
+Set operation parameters A request object uses an NVList to store the data for an operation's parameters.
+To set the parameters in the NVList you need to know the operations parameters and insert the proper values in the exact order the parameters are specified in the operation's IDL.
+The $\request()$ operation creates an empty NVList into which you insert the values needed by the operation.